yuchiaochu/Solubility_data/README.md

 | C1=CC=C2C(=O)C=CC(=O)C2=C1 | [0.23, -0.45, 0.89, ...] | 313.15        | 10.0         | -5.21   |
 | C1=CC=C(C=C1)C=O        | [0.12, -0.34, 0.76, ...] | 323.15        | 12.5         | -4.85   |

-- **Readout Vector**: The readout vector is a learned representation from the MPNN model, which is used in sigma profile prediction.
-It captures structural and physicochemical features of the molecule.
+- **Readout Vector**: The readout vector is a learned representation from the MPNN model, used in sigma profile prediction.
+It captures the structural and physicochemical features of the molecule.

 ## Usage

-To use the dataset, simply clone the repository:
+To use the dataset, clone the repository:

 ```bash
 git clone https://github.com/yuchiaochu/Solubility_data.git